kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Audience was full of excitement!
 The last 20 seconds are missing from the very end due to battery issues

+#### Les Misérables - Second Broadway Revival - August 21, 2014
+{: .no_toc .d-inline-block }

+SJ Bernly
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: Nathaniel Hackmann (u/s Jean Valjean), Earl Carpenter (Javert), Caissie Levy (Fantine), Samantha Hill (Cosette), Andy Mientus (Marius), Nikki M James (Éponine), Kyle Scatliffe (Enjolras), Cliff Saunders (Thénardier), Keala Settle (Madame Thénardier), Joshua Colley (Gavroche), Mia Sinclair Jenness (Little Cosette), Angeli Negron (Young Éponine), Adam Monley (The Bishop)

+NOTES
+: A fantastic capture of this lavish production.
+It’s refreshing to see different faces in the lead roles, and both Nathaniel and Earl carry the show well.
+Nathaniel’s vocals are powerful and he has a great rapport with Caissie and Samantha.
+A lovely capture overall with no obstruction.
+Look Down is mostly blacked out and there are a couple quick dropouts during The Bishop scene and Lovely Ladies, but the show is otherwise fully intact.
+There is also some washout in high contrast wide shots.
+It’s filmed in 16:9, with a mix of wides, mediums, and close-ups.
+The sound is excellent.
+Includes curtain call and playbill scans.

 #### Les Misérables - Second Broadway Revival - June 15, 2016
 {: .no_toc .d-inline-block }